nencydhameja/nencydhameja.github.io/_pages/research.md

 ### <span class="paper-title">Food Swamps, Obesity, and Metabolic Risks</span> _(Work in Progress)_

-This project examines how the expansion of dollar stores and low-nutrition retail environments contributes to obesity, metabolic disorders, and long-run health risks.
+This project examines how the expansion of dollar stores and low-nutrition retail environments contributes to obesity/metabolic health risks.
 Using store rollouts and quasi-experimental variation in food environments, I study how changes in access to calorie-dense, nutrient-poor options affect chronic disease outcomes.

 **Fields:** Health Economics, Urban Economics, Public Economics
 **Methods:** Event Studies / DiD